-As part of the access obligation, the MCA proposes also that operators enjoying significant market power will be obliged to submit to the MCA progress reports on commercial negotiations with respect to access as requested by the MCA.
-Furthermore, such operators shall also forward to the Authority any access agreement that may have been concluded as well as any amendments to such agreements within not more than one week from the date on which the conclusion or amendment shall have been effected.
+As part of the access obligation and in order to ensure that this obligation is duly met, the MCA is also directing operators enjoying significant market power to be obliged to submit to the MCA progress reports on commercial negotiations with respect to any kind of access as requested by the MCA.
+Furthermore, such operators shall also forward to the Authority any access agreement that may have been concluded, as well as any amendments to such agreements within not more than one week from the date on which the conclusion or amendment shall have been effected.